-For the development and manufacture of the Aastrom CPS for use in clinical trials, expanded clinical trials, research and development of other product candidates, working capital and other general corporate purposes.
+Common Stock to be outstanding after this 1,500,000 shares Common Stock to be outstanding after this offering 14,766,926 shares(1) For the development and manufacture of the Aastrom CPS for use in clinical trials, expanded clinical trials, research and development of other product candidates, working capital and other general corporate purposes.

-Nasdaq National Market symbol of the Common Stock.....
+Nasdaq National Market symbol.....
 ASTM